Calvin Hill: Cleveland Browns

+NFL career statistics

 Personal life

-Hill’s wife, Janet, was a graduate of Wellesley College, where was friends with Hillary Rodham Clinton.
+Hill's wife, Janet, was a graduate of Wellesley College, where she was friends with Hillary Rodham Clinton.
 They are the parents of retired NBA player Grant Hill.
 Hill was the 1969 NFL Rookie of the Year.
 Twenty six years later, his son, Grant, shared the 1995 NBA Rookie of the Year award with Jason Kidd.

 In 1987, Baltimore Orioles owner Edward Bennett Williams appointed Hill to the team's board of directors.
 The following year, he was named vice president for personnel and served in that capacity until 1994.

 Hill currently sits on the boards of several organizations, works as a corporate motivational speaker, and works for the Dallas Cowboys organization as a consultant who specializes in working with troubled players.
 Additionally, Hill is a consultant to the Cleveland Browns Football Club and Alexander & Associates, Inc., a Washington, D.C. corporate consulting firm.
 As a consultant with the Cleveland Browns, he helped form a group of Cleveland Browns' players to control and eliminate drug and alcohol-related problems.
 Hill has written several articles on sports and academia for national publications, makes appearances at university campuses and business firms, throughout the United States.
 He addresses several topics including the problem of drugs and alcohol and the work needed in this area, and the important relationship of sports and academia.